gesquive/dispatch/README.md

 Flags:
   -a, --address string         The IP address to bind the web server too (default "0.0.0.0")
-      --config string          Path to a specific config file (default "./config.yaml") --log-path string        Path to log files (default "/var/log/") -p, --port int               The port to bind the webserver too (default 8080)
+      --check                  Check the config for errors and exit --config string          Path to a specific config file (default "./config.yaml") --log-path string        Path to log files (default "/var/log/") -p, --port int               The port to bind the webserver too (default 8080)